Welcome to Wrexham: Development

 The series is produced by Boardwalk Pictures, the company also behind Last Chance U and Chef's Table.
 Maximum Effort, a film company founded by Reynolds is also co-producing and marketing the series.
+With More Better Productions and 3 Arts Entertainment also involved in production.
 FX commissioned the first two seasons of the show.
 McElhenney confirmed plans for a second season, following the full release of the first, on October 13, 2022.
-The executive producers of the series were stated to be Rob McElhenney, Ryan Reynolds, Nick Frenkel, John Henion, Andrew Fried, Dane Lillegard, George Dewey and Sarina Roma.
-Henion was also the showrunner for season 1, with Bryan Rowland and Josh Drisko running season 2.
+The executive producers of the series were stated to be Rob McElhenney, Ryan Reynolds, Nick Frenkel, John Henion, Andrew Fried, Dane Lillegard, Jeff Luini, Bryan Rowland, Josh Drisko, George Dewey, Andy Thomas, Jordan Wynn and Sarina Roma.
+Henion was also the showrunner for season 1, with Bryan Rowland and Josh Drisko being showrunners for season 2.
 A fifth season was announced shortly after the fourth premiered in May 2025.

 Alex Webb of Bloomberg News estimated that the first season of the show would bring Reynolds and McElhenney a revenue of £600,000, which would have contributed considerably to the club's budget that year.